christophstrasen/LQR/docs/high_level_api.md

 - Rx-native ops (`filter`, `map`, `merge`, `throttle`, etc.) remain available on the underlying observable.

+### Selection-only queries
+- The builder works even without additional `innerJoin/leftJoin` calls.
+You can `Query.from(source)` and immediately `selectSchemas` (or apply Rx operators) to treat it as a simple projection/query with schema awareness.
+Future non-join queries can live on the same surface without changing the mental model.

 ## Chaining without manual fan-out
 - Join verbs accept either raw schema-tagged observables **or** JoinResult observables directly.
 - Internally we auto-fan-out the schemas referenced by the key selector and selection step, so users